-Cosmetic dentistry is a technique for oral care that focuses on enhancing the appearance of your mouth, teeth and smile.
+Cosmetic dentistry is a technique for oral care that focuses on enhancing the appearance of your mouth, teeth, and smile.
 Although cosmetic dentistry procedures are usually elective, rather than essential, some cases of treatment also provide restorative benefits.
-The most well-known methodology used in cosmetic dentistry are simple, while others are more intricate and require specific care.
+The most well-known methodology used in cosmetic dentistry is simple, while others are more intricate and require specific care.

 Trims and Onlays

 These are otherwise called indirect fillings, which are made by a dental laboratory.
 They are used when a tooth has moderate decay or there isn’t sufficient tooth structure to help a filling.
 Given there is no harm to the tooth cusps, the inlay is put straight onto the tooth surface.
 When the cusp or a more noteworthy segment of the tooth is harmed, an only is used to cover the tooth’s whole surface.

 Trims and onlays are made in a dental laboratory from a composite resin material and connected to the teeth with cement dental bond.
 They provide support to strengthen teeth, restore their shape and avoid any further decay or deterioration.

 Composite bonding refers to the repair of decayed, damaged or discolored teeth using material that looks like the tooth enamel Your dentist drills out the tooth decay and applies the composite onto the tooth’s surface, then “sculpts” it into the right shape before curing it with a high-intensity light.
 Also referred to as simply “bonding,” per the Consumer Guide to Dentistry, this effectively covers the damage to the tooth and gives the appearance of a healthy tooth in its place.
 Bonding is one of the least expensive cosmetic dentistry procedures available to patients with tooth decay, chipped or cracked teeth and worn-down edges.